Nice to meet you.

 clickmeeting

 I also love how ClickMeeting lets you customize your webinar rooms, waiting areas, and event layouts.
-It’s such a small touch but makes a big difference in professionalism.
+It’s such a small touch, but it makes a big difference in professionalism.

 I’m a Google Workspace user, and being able to sync ClickMeeting with my calendar and email made planning and follow-ups ridiculously easy.
 It also integrates with Microsoft Office, which is a plus if you’re in that ecosystem.
 I also appreciate the detailed engagement, attendance, and performance analytics.